kixlab/cs492-fall-2016/classes/21 - Feedback and Creativity.md

 ===

 # Notes
+A little bit time-pressed
+No time for activity
+Students were feeling a bit tired.
+Not sure if it's the material or semester timeline.

-# The learnersourcing activity by Yoo Jin
+## The learnersourcing activity by Yoo Jin
 - not necessary because she posted a Piazza post about it.

+## Feedback Activity: what kind of feedback does x provide?
+(5 mins)
+- Duolingo?

+## Shepherding paper
+	- I need to better understand the difference between self and external conditions
+	- whether there actually was a difference